Hyperhidrosis Fort Lauderdale

 Primary hyperhidrosis usually first appears during puberty or early adolescence and continues throughout adulthood.
 Secondary hyperhidrosis may develop at any time in response to a separate medical condition (e.g., hyperthyroidism) or other factors (e.g., stress).
 Visible signs of hyperhidrosis are often obvious and may include underarm stains, dripping palms or wet clothing.

-The most commonly affected areas are the armpits, palms of the hands and soles of the feet.
-However, hyperhidrosis can impact any part of the skin’s surface except for the lips, external ear canal and sex organs, which do not have the capacity to produce sweat.
+The most commonly affected areas are the armpits, palms of the hands, and soles of the feet.
+However, hyperhidrosis can impact any part of the skin’s surface except for the lips, external ear canal, and sex organs, which do not have the capacity to produce sweat.

-Treatment Options Why BOTOX ?
+Treatment Options Why BOTOX?

 BOTOX Interrupts chemical messages that tell sweat glands when to sweat.
 It is injected where hyperhidrosis occurs (e.g., underarm, hand, foot), freezing the nerve that stimulates sweat production.
-Botox helps to dramatically improve hyperhidrosis, and usually last six months to a year.
+Botox helps to dramatically improve hyperhidrosis, and usually lasts six months to a year.
 As a result, patients will require periodic injections of Botox to maintain the effects.
-This is a simple procedure with minimal discomfort and very popular for both men and women.
+This is a simple procedure with minimal discomfort and is very popular for both men and women.
 There are no known prevention methods for hyperhidrosis.

 NEW!
 Now offering VASER for Excessive Sweating!

-VASER is a safe, permanent and effective treatment for underarm hyperhidrosis that utilizes ultrasonic energy to alter the activity of sweat glands beneath the skin’s surface.
+VASER is a safe, permanent, and effective treatment for underarm hyperhidrosis that utilizes ultrasonic energy to alter the activity of sweat glands beneath the skin’s surface.

-During this procedure the underarm affected area is filled with a special saline solution called tumescent which numbs the area and shrinks the blood vessels.
+During this procedure, the underarm affected area is filled with a special saline solution called tumescent which numbs the area and shrinks the blood vessels.
 A tiny incision is then made in the underarm skin in which a thin cannula is inserted that targets the axillary sweat glands.